 Chalk another victory up to science ...

 Thanks to Bryon Dalton, head of magnet operations in the DC Field Facility and scientific advisor on this story.
-For more information, please visit our tutorial on Deionization or read our story on the cooling and electrical infrastructure for our magnets.
+For more information, please read our story on the cooling and electrical infrastructure for our magnets.